NikkaLuna/Android_Vacation_Planner_App/README.md

 # ANDROID VACATION PLANNER APP

 The Android Vacation Planner App is a comprehensive travel companion that empowers you to organize and manage all aspects of your vacations.
-With its intuitive interface, you can seamlessly create, update, and delete vacation itineraries, accommodating the ever-changing nature of travel plans.
+With its intuitive interface, you can easily create, update, and delete vacation itineraries, accommodating the ever-changing nature of travel plans.

 ## Features: